atesbey-design/brutui-kit/readme.md

 ## Components

-Neobrut UI Kit offers a wide range of components, each tailored to deliver both functionality and aesthetics in line with the neo-brutalism style.
+BrutUI offers a wide range of components, each tailored to deliver both functionality and aesthetics in line with the neo-brutalism style.
 Below are the key components provided by the kit, along with their properties and usage details.

 ### Button
 The Button component is a fundamental element that is used to initiate specific actions within an application.
-Neobrut UI Kit provides several types of buttons, including `primary`, `secondary`, `success`, `danger`, and more, each with distinct visual styles.
+BrutUI provides several types of buttons, including primary, secondary, success, danger, and more, each with distinct visual styles.

 **Props**:
 - `label`: The text displayed on the button, helping users understand its function.